 Is this the future of matching clothes?
 Google says it is

-Part of a wide range of Google Shopping updates coming in the coming weeks, Google's virtual clothes fitter takes an image of a garment and tries to predict how it will roll, fold, fit, stretch and form creases and shadows - on a set of real human models in different positions.
+Google's virtual clothes-trying tool, part of a wide range of Google Shopping updates coming in the coming weeks, takes an image of a garment and attempts to predict how it will roll, fold, fit, stretch, and form creases and shadows — on a set of real human models in different positions.

 Virtual testing is powered by a new artificial intelligence model based on diffusion.
 Google developed it internally.
-Diffusion models—of which the most famous text-to-image generators are Stable Diffusion and DALL-E 2—learn to gradually denoise an initial image that is entirely noise and move it step by step closer to the goal.
+Diffusion models — the most famous of which are the text-to-image generators Stable Diffusion and DALL-E 2 — learn to gradually remove noise from an initial image that is entirely composed of noise, moving it step by step closer to the target.

-Google trained the model using a number of pairs of images, each of which included a person wearing a garment in two unique poses – for example, an image of someone wearing a shirt standing sideways and another image of the model standing from the front.
-To make the model more robust (i.e., resistant to visual errors such as wrinkles looking deformed and unnatural), the process was repeated using random pairs of clothing and human images.
+Google trained the model using a number of pairs of images, each of which included a person wearing the garment in two unique poses—for example, an image of someone wearing a shirt standing sideways and another image where the model is standing from the front.
+To make the model more robust (i.e., resistant to visual errors such as wrinkles that look distorted and unnatural), the process was repeated using random pairs of images of clothing and people.

 For about a month, US shoppers using Google Shopping can virtually try on women's tops from brands such as Anthropologie, Everlane, H&M and LOFT.
 A new “Try On” badge is available in Google Search.
 Men's shirts will be available once until the end of the year.